 - Ideal use case: If you are starting your savings early (there’s a $2,000 annual contribution limit), may want your kid to attend private primary school, or value self-directing the investments.

-2. 529 plan
+2. 529 Plan

-Note: can be used in combination with an ESA, you don’t have to only choose one.
+Note: This can be used in combination with an ESA, you don’t have to only choose one.
 Also, most states do not require you to be a resident to use their 529 plan, so you can shop for the one that’s best for your family (but using another state’s plan may affect your state income tax deduction for your contributions).

-- Best feature: Income limits do not apply and some states offer state income tax deductions for 529 contributions.
+- Best feature: Income limits do not apply, and some states offer state income tax deductions for 529 contributions.

 - Worst feature: You must choose a portfolio from the options available in your plan.

 - Ideal use case: If your income is too high to use an ESA, you would benefit from a state income tax deduction, or if you want to save more than the $2,000 annual maximum that ESAs allow.